dobbelina/youtube-dl-Recorder-for-Kodi/README.md

 To update youtube-dl, press Ctrl + F1 or delete the  youtube-dl.ini to restart setup and download from there.

+Created files by the application:
-A desktop shortcut will be created to start the recorder.
+* A desktop shortcut will be created to start the recorder
+* A youtube-dl.ini file will be created for it's settings in the recorder directory
+* A config file for youtube-dl will be created in %APPDATA%\youtube-dl\config.txt

 Created in Autohotkey